DAWN-Foundation/dawn/README.md

 # for example:
 # --root was used to mint tokens, might be used for init, but not necessary
 # --building-owner is usually used to add a building and create plans
-# --tester should have some USDC and can be used to pay for plan subscription
+# --customer should have some USDC and can be used to pay for plan subscription
 yarn dawn:init --root
 yarn dawn:add_building --building-owner
-yarn dawn:subscribe --tester
+yarn dawn:subscribe --customer

 # Add a building to the plan contract (as --building-owner)